dtjohnso/dtjohnso.github.com/source/projects/index.markdown

 	- [1 Corinthians][1-corinthians]

 ## Past Projects

+* [Isaiah Visualizations](/Isaiah-Visualizations/).
+I've created a timeline of relevant historical events in the book of Isaiah as well as a map.
+These visualizations were created to supplement course materials for Ex204 Exposition of Isaiah at Foundation Baptist College, Edmonton, AB.
+The timeline portion of this project has been superseded by my Timeline of Old Testament History mentioned above.

 ### Library Subject Guides

 I published these research guides during my time as a research assistant at the [Bob Jones University Mack Library][mack].
 They contain valuable bibliographic and reference material for a variety of different topic areas.
 Other people are maintaining these now, but I did the vast majority of the work in producing these sites.